 Have product manuals and other merchandise ready

-Having visual manuals ready for your launch will be helpful and give your guests something to browse (or even take away with them afterwards).
+Having visual manuals or branded presentation folders ready for your launch will be helpful and give your guests something to browse (or even take away with them afterwards).
 They will also more than likely talk to each other about the product/service you are launching.
 Offering multilingual manuals could also be of great benefit, especially if your target audience may speak other languages.

 Consider your sales strategy